altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

-- Delete has to announce local
+- Delete has to say local
 - Send to a random place after deleting
-- Don't always priorize cloud thumbs
+- Coming back from the grid, nothing works

 -----
 - Rework zoom in carrousel (Tom)